 Mary Elizabeth doesn’t explain what information would make John Henry Smith “perfectly satisfied” regarding the apparent marital arrangements.

 In a letter to Emmeline B. Wells, Mary Elizabeth explained: “I could tell you why I stayed with Mr. Lightner.
 Things the leaders of the Church does not know anything about.
-I did just as Joseph told me to do, as he knew what troubles I would have to contend with.”8 Apparently her silence regarding the specifics of her relationship with the Prophet were according to his instructions.
+I did just as Joseph told me to do, as he knew what troubles I would have to contend with.”8 Apparently her silence regarding the specifics of her relationship with the Prophet was according to his instructions.

 Because of Mary Elizabeth’s longevity, she and other of Joseph Smith’s plural wives were able to correspond into the late decades of the nineteenth century.
 Presendia Huntington Kimball wrote to Mary on March 9, 1880, saying: “won’t it be a happy time for us if we can gain the place where Joseph & our loved ones mingle?”9